 Live Action TV

-- The film Music and Lyrics features an in-universe example: the lead character was part of an 80's pop duo named PoP!, heavily based off Wham!, with him playing the Andrew Ridgeley role.
+- Music and Lyrics features an in-universe example: the lead character was part of an 80's pop duo named PoP!, heavily based off Wham!, with him playing the Andrew Ridgeley role.

 - Travis Mayweather on Star Trek: Enterprise.
 Since TNG, Trek has always had a problem with its Cast Calculus.
 Tradition requires that there always be a Power Trio to mirror Kirk/Spock/Bones.
 Tradition also requires there always be a helmsman, a security chief, a fanservice character, an engineer, a doctor and ship's counselor on the show.
 Mayweather represents this contradiction at its apogee.